VPI-EMG introductory remarks

 • ECMs with the functions:

-Upon the announcement of changes or revisions, the most recent edition of the VPI-EMG is valid (see also: Explanation of the VPI-EMG version numbers).
+Upon the announcement of changes or revisions, the most recent edition of the VPI-EMG is valid (see also: Explanation of the VPI-EMG edition numbers).

 The ECMs must check the applicability of the modules within the scope of integrating the modules of the VPI-EMG into their maintenance programme.
 VERS recommends that ECMs define an implementation transition period upon publication of new editions.
 The precise regulations concerning deadlines, validity, deviations and additions must therefore be stipulated by the respective ECMs.